FederationOfFathers/dashboard/README.md

 The next generation of FoF Services (in development)

 #V1
- Currently in development to decouple from Slack
+ Currently in development to decouple from Slack and move to Discord